 The compass points to four directions:

-Keep Senior Management Committed According to the Editor in Chief Esben Seerup it is the initial positive experiences that made the difference, keeping the senior management committed to the project because they have seen their audiences leaving traditional media and they attribute this in large part to the “studied media quarrels” and presentation of problems without hope.
+1. Keep senior management committed.
+According to the Editor in Chief Esben Seerup, it is the initial positive experiences that made the difference, keeping the senior management committed to the project because they have seen their audiences leaving traditional media and they attribute this in large part to the “studied media quarrels” and presentation of problems without hope.

-Culture Change Takes Time The process of changing an entire newsroom culture takes time.
+2. Culture change takes time.
+The process of changing an entire newsroom culture takes time.
 After the trainings the biggest challenge for the station is to keep up the momentum of constructive news stories whilst developing new constructive formats and programs.

-Adopting a New Mindset In order for a newsroom to become constructive journalists must both adopt a constructive mindset towards editorial selection as well as develop new news approaches and formats.
+3. Adopt a new mindset.
+In order for a newsroom to become constructive, journalists must both adopt a constructive mindset toward editorial selection as well as develop new news approaches and formats.